I had a scare the other day when my three-year-old got a bee up his shirt and was stung 6 times!

 I must say first that I am not a doctor.
 I am not certified in any sort of emergency preparedness.
 This information is merely to help you think through how to prepare for emergency situations.

 To help you keep track and have easy access to emergency information, I’ve created a free printable sheet to keep on your fridge!
-If you subscribe to the Hive Newsletter (a weekly email), you get access to all free templates and resources available on KrisBeeMama.
-You will receive a welcome email with a password to access all the freebies if you sign up in the Hive Library.
+Scroll to the bottom of this article to get your copy.

 Locate Your ER